Liam Fox

-He gained notoriety when he was forced to resign in October 2011 after pressure over his working relationship with friend and self-styled adviser Adam Werritty.

 Fox studied medicine at the University of Glasgow and worked as a GP and civilian army medical GP before being elected as an MP.
-After holding several ministerial roles under John Major, Fox served as Constitutional Affairs Spokesman from 1998 to 1999, Shadow Health Secretary from 1999 to 2003, Chair of the Conservative Party from 2003 to 2005, Shadow Foreign Secretary in 2005 and Shadow Defence Secretary from 2005 to 2010.
+After holding several ministerial roles under John Major, Fox served as Constitutional Affairs Spokesman from 1998 to 1999, Shadow Health Secretary from 1999 to 2003, Chairman of the Conservative Party from 2003 to 2005, Shadow Foreign Secretary in 2005 and Shadow Defence Secretary from 2005 to 2010.

 In the 2009 expenses scandal, he was the Shadow Cabinet minister found to have the largest over-claim on expenses and, as a result, was forced to repay the most money.
 In 2010, he was appointed Defence Secretary by Prime Minister David Cameron, a position from which he resigned on 14 October 2011 over allegations that he had given a close friend, lobbyist Adam Werritty, inappropriate access to the Ministry of Defence and allowed him to join official trips overseas.

 In July 2016, in the wake of the United Kingdom's vote to leave the European Union, Fox was appointed the first Secretary of State for International Trade by new Prime Minister Theresa May.
 He was also made President of the Board of Trade.
 Fox has twice stood unsuccessfully for the leadership of the Conservative Party, in 2005 and 2016.
 In July 2019, he lost his cabinet position when new Prime Minister Boris Johnson appointed his cabinet.

+He was knighted in the 2023 Political Honours for public and political service.